 When the negotiated AKM is 00-0F-AC:16, the MIC shall be calculated using the KCK2 and the AES-128-CMAC algorithm.
 The output of the AES-128-CMAC shall be 128 bits.

 When the negotiated AKM is 00-0F-AC:17, the MIC shall be calculated using the KCK2 and the HMAC-SHA-384 algorithm.
 The output of the HMAC-SHA-384 shall be truncated to 192 bits.

+When the negotiated AKM is 00-0F-AC: <ANA-AKM-2>, the MIC shall be calculated using the KCK and the HMAC-SHA-384 algorithm.
+The output of the HMAC-SHA-384 shall be truncated to 192 bits.

 If dot11RSNAOperatingChannelValidationActivated is true and Authenticator indicates OCVC capability, the supplicant shall include FT OCI subelement in FTE.